The Learning Zone

 I suggest you take a look at a book called “Talent is Overrated,” by Geoff Colvin.
 The book is not written primarily to musicians but to a general audience of business, organizational and sports readers.
 Its subtitle is “What Really Separates World-Class Performers from Everyone Else.”

-I highly recommend this book.
-It systematically and scientifically pulls apart the longstanding myth of innate talent.
+The book systematically and scientifically pulls apart the longstanding myth of innate talent.
 And by examining great achievers, it demystifies their process, breaking it down and making it much more concretely available to anyone who is willing to do the work.

 According to Geoff Colvin’s research, the element that can be shown to separate the W.A.
 Mozarts or Tiger Woods of the world from everyone else is something he calls “deliberate practice.”